Jane Withers: Parents and home life

 While Withers typically played a brat onscreen, off-screen she was said to be "one of Hollywood's most charming and well-behaved juveniles".
 Her parents closely supervised her upbringing to make sure she did not grow up spoiled or entitled.
-In a 1942 newspaper article, Ruth described how she and her husband encouraged Jane to develop a generous personality and avoid the egoism and self-centeredness that a child star might accrue as the object of adoring fans and studio "sycophants".
+In a 1942 newspaper article, Ruth described how she and her husband encouraged Jane to develop a generous personality and avoid the egotism and self-centeredness that a child star might accrue as the object of adoring fans and studio "sycophants".

 For example, as Withers began to receive gifts of dolls from fans to add to her collection, her parents insisted that for every two dolls she received, she give away one to a needy child.
 When she began to purchase dolls to build the collection further, her parents mandated that she should use her allowance money to buy duplicate dolls for less fortunate children.
 Her earnings from film roles were invested in trust funds and annuities; Withers had to use her allowance money to buy things she wanted for herself, which often meant saving up for weeks.
 In 1938, her allowance was reported as $5 a week; this was raised to $10 a week in 1941.

 To ease the pressured life of a child star, Withers' parents made sure she also had fun, but kept her activities supervised and close to home.
 Withers joined the Girl Scouts and her parents hosted the meeting in their home.
 The Withers' home, a 4 acre model home at 10731 Sunset Boulevard they bought in 1936, was equipped with a swimming pool, badminton court, and a 78 ft-long playroom that saw frequent use by Withers and her fellow Hollywood child actors.
 Her afternoon swim parties continued into her teens and were the subject of many a fan magazine.
 When she became a teenager, her parents built a second-floor addition that included a beauty salon and soda fountain where Withers could entertain her friends.
 As a child, she also accumulated a menagerie of two horses, three kittens, "eight turtles, three baby alligators, 24 white Leghorn chickens, 12 turkeys, 2 Chinese hens", a rooster, six bantams, two ducks, seven frogs, and six dogs.
 At the family's cabin in Lake Arrowhead, where they vacationed on weekends and holidays, Withers had two motorbikes and a boat.